-This project will help to meet the overall goal to improve predictive models of herring stocks through observations and research by providing necessary inputs to the age-structured assessment models of Alaska Department of Fish and Game (ADF&G) and the PWS Herring Research and Monitoring Program - Population Modeling.
+This project helps meet the overall goal of improving predictive models of herring stocks through observations and research by providing necessary inputs to the age-structured assessment models of Alaska Department of Fish and Game (ADF&G) and the Prince William Sound (PWS) Herring Research and Monitoring Program - Population Modeling.

-This project will continue long-term monitoring programs to 1) conduct aerial surveys to collect data associated with spring Pacific herring Clupea pallasii spawning events, 2) collect and process age, sex, and size (ASL) samples from prespawn and spawning aggregations of Pacific herring, and 3) provide vessel support for spring acoustics surveys, disease sampling, and collection and processing of age, sex, and size samples for target strength assessment.
+There are no proposed hypotheses to be tested directly from this project; however, this project will continue long-term monitoring programs to 1) conduct aerial surveys to collect data associated with spring Pacific herring (Clupea pallasii) spawning events, 2) collect and process age, sex, and size (ASL) samples from pre-spawn and spawning aggregations of Pacific herring, and 3) provide vessel support for spring acoustics surveys, disease sampling, and collection and processing of age, sex, and size samples for target strength assessment.